-Wandsworth Council has an approved code of corporate governance, which is regularly reviewed by the Council's Internal Audit team to ensure that it is in line with the principles of the CIPFA/SOLACE Framework Delivering Good Governance in Local Government (2016).
-The Council's financial management arrangements conform with the governance requirements of the CIPFA Statement on the Role of the Chief Financial Officer.
+Wandsworth Council has approved and adopted a code of corporate governance, which is consistent with the principles of the CIPFA/SOLACE Framework Delivering Good Governance in Local Government (2016).
+A copy of the code can be located on the Council's website in the constitution

-In line with the CIPFA/SOLACE framework, this statement is "an open and honest selfassessment" of the Council's performance across all its activities and:
+In line with the CIPFA/SOLACE framework, this statement is "an open and honest self-assessment" of the Council's performance across all its activities and:

-- Describes the key elements of the Council's governance arrangements, covering all corporate systems and the range of activities for which the Council is responsible; - · Describes processes applied in reviewing their effectiveness; and - Lists actions proposed to deal with significant governance issues identified.
+- Describes the key elements of the Council's governance arrangements, covering all corporate systems and the range of activities for which the Council is responsible; - Describes processes applied in reviewing their effectiveness; and - Lists actions proposed to deal with significant governance issues identified.

-This statement explains how Wandsworth Council has complied with the code and also meets the requirements of regulation 4(2) of the Accounts and Audit Regulations 2015 in relation to the publication of a statement on internal control.
+This statement explains how Wandsworth Council has complied with the code and also meets the requirements of regulation 6(1) of the Accounts and Audit Regulations 2015 in relation to the publication of a statement on internal control.
+It also highlights how the Council's financial management arrangements conform to the governance requirements of CIPFA's Statement on the Role of the Chief Finance Officer in Local Government.